clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Network node setup
 ------------------

-The network node hosts VMs running the Compute Network Concentrator(s) Instance "CNCI" agent, one per tenant.
+The network node hosts VMs running the :abbr:`Compute Network Concentrators Instance (CNCI)` or the **CNCI Agent**, one for each tenant.
 These VMs are automatically launched by the controller.

 Certificates are assumed to be in ``/etc/pki/ciao``, generated with the correct roles and names as previously described.